SpenceKonde/ATTinyCore/avr/extras/Ref_Makefile.md

 ### For Arduino IDE 1.0.x Only BOARD_TAG is needed.
 ### BOARD_TAG         = mega2560 (example)
 ### For Arduino IDE 1.6.x Both BOARD_TAG and BOARD_SUB are needed.
-### They must be set to the board you are currently using.
 ### Note: for the Arduino Uno, only BOARD_TAG is mandatory
 ### BOARD_TAG         = mega (example)
 ### BOARD_SUB         = atmega2560 (example)